UnityRPG/3-Modifiers-And-Abilities/README.md

 ### 21 Detecting By Layer In 3D
 1. How to use source control to keep refactors honest
-2. Our new CameraRaycaster architecture
+2. Our new `CameraRaycaster` architecture

+### 22 Simplifying Click To Move
+1. Adding `onMouseOverPotentiallyWalkable` event
+2. Removing our custom editor script
+3. Ensuring click to move still works.